 In 2014 he published a book on anti-aging medicine called “A Survivor’s Guide To Successful Aging”, which contains 7 days of anti-aging recipes by his wife, Christina Schilling.

 In 2016 he published his second book, “Healing Gone Wrong – Healing Done Right“, published at Amazon.

 2017 he published his third book, “Prostate Cancer Unmasked“, where 9 different treatment modalities for prostate cancer are reviewed in detail.

 2018 he published his 4th book: “Medical Questions Answered“.
-In it the most often searched medical questions from Quora.com, where he answered more than 4400 medical questions, have been published in book-form.
+In it he published his answers with the most often searches in medical questions from Quora.com.
+He answered more than 4400 medical questions at that time.